 SSH into AWS machines

-This document explains how to SSH into machines in AWS, as it’s markedly different than for Carrenza.
+This document explains how to SSH into machines in AWS, and what commands exist to navigate machines and applications quickly.

 In AWS, there are no static hostnames, so we can’t have

-class” (backend, frontend, …), and the list of instances belonging to these
+“node class” (backend, frontend, …) and the list of instances belonging to these

 classes is accessible via

 If you know the class of machine you want, you can SSH straight from the command line:

 $ gds govuk connect ssh -e staging cache